Fiesta Modes

 Other Modes

-These modes include Gallery and Sharing Station, which allow guests to view and share previous captures from an active event directly from the photo booth, or from a dedicated iPad set up as a Sharing Station.
+These modes include Gallery Mode and Sharing Station Mode, which allow guests to view and share previous captures either directly from the booth or from a dedicated iPad set up as a Sharing Station.

 Other Modes Available For iPad And DSLR Events: